Commonly confused words

 grate vs. great

 grate vs. great grate verb (to cut food into very small pieces by rubbing it on a grater) Can you grate some cheese for me?
-Peel and grate the carrots. grate noun (a metal structure that holds wood, coal etc. in a fireplace) There was a fire burning in the …
+Peel and grate the carrots. grate noun (a metal structure that holds wood, coal, etc. in a fireplace) There were coals burning in the grate. …

 Read More »